These FAQs address common representative and customer questions.

 Where can I download the GoToAssist Expert desktop application?

-Log in to your account, then click Start a Session.
-For more information, see Download and Install GoToAssist Expert Desktop App (Mac) or Download and Install GoToAssist Expert Desktop Application (Windows).
+Sign in to your account, then click Start a Session.
+For more information, see Download and install GoToAssist Expert Desktop App (Mac) or Download and install GoToAssist Expert Desktop Application (Windows).

 What is the size of the file that my customer downloads to engage in a screen-sharing session with me?

 The file ranges in size from 429 KB to 544 KB depending upon your Remote Support configuration.

 Are there any files or folders left on my customer's computer after the session ends?

 The downloaded file stays on the customer's computer; however, any subsequent sessions will require a smaller download containing a new encryption key.